Frost64-dev/Frost64/README.md

 ## Running the Assembler

 - In the source directory, run `./bin/Assembler < -p path/to/assembly > < -o path/to/binary >` to assemble the assembly file.
+Note: The Assembler supports outputting either flat binary files or ELF files.
 - For more options, run `./bin/Assembler --help` to see the available options.

 ## Running the Emulator